 Our Judaic specialist and clergy members introduce children to Torah studies through the use of puppets, drama and storytelling that makes Torah come alive.
 Every classroom teacher emphasizes the importance of doing mitzvoth (good deeds) and the Jewish value of Tikun Olam (repairing our world.)

-Programming includes special events throughout the year: An Israeli Independence Day celebration, Chanukah performances and sing-alongs by our students, TuB’Shevat celebration with the seven fruits of Israel, model seders for Passover, cooking experiences, dance and more.
+Programming includes special events throughout the year: An Israeli Independence Day celebration, Chanukah performances and sing-alongs by our students, a Tu B’Shevat celebration with the seven fruits of Israel, model seders for Passover, a Sukkot celebration with our clergy team and more.

 We strive to be a school community that teaches our students the importance of diversity and inclusion.
 Students will learn about different cultures and identities.
 We aim to create a welcoming space for children to be themselves and express their feelings.
 Students should know that everyone should feel safe, included and respected.